Global Creative Industries BA

 School of Performance and Cultural Industries Undergraduate Admissions

-This degree will open up a broad range of career opportunities within and around the cultural and creative industries, including working with creative enterprises, cultural institutions or related public sector roles.
+Suggested pathways through the course will further develop skills and experience in marketing and audiences, enterprise and management, and policy and politics.
+These areas of focus open a broad range of career opportunities within and around the creative industries, whether working with creative enterprises, or in creative consultancies or related public sector roles.

 Study abroad and work placements